Skegness Town A.F.C.: History

 Since the Lincolnshire FA restructured its cup competitions in 2006, the club competed in its Junior Cup losing the 2007–08 final on penalties.
 Previously, with some success, the club participated in the Senior 'B' Cup, becoming its first winners and adding a three further wins.
 For 1956–57 they were promoted to the Senior 'A' Cup winning at their first attempt going on to six wins including a hat-trick between 1968 and 1971.

 The club were champions of the Lincolnshire League in 2006–07 and 2007–08, thus winning their third and fourth county league titles.
-The Lilywhites also won the league in the 2015–16 and 2016-17 seasons.
+The Lilywhites also won the league in the 2015–16 and 2016–17 seasons.

-On 25 May 2018, it was announced that Skegness Town would be promoted to the Northern Counties East Football League Division One, step 10 of the English football pyramid, thus ending a 36 year absence.
+On 25 May 2018, it was announced that Skegness Town would be promoted to the Northern Counties East Football League Division One, step 10 of the English football pyramid, thus ending a 36-year absence.
 Following their promotion, it was announced on 30 May 2018 that the former assistant manager of National League North side Boston United Martyn Bunce would be the side's manager for the 2018-19 season, replacing Nick Chapman.
 On 16 November 2018, it was announced that Nathan Collins would join the club as joint manager with Martyn Bunce.
 Martyn Bunce stepped down as manager on 28 January 2019, leaving Nathan Collins as the singular manager of the club.
 In 2021 the club were promoted to the Premier Division North of the United Counties League based on their results in the abandoned 2019–20 and 2020–21 seasons.
+Nathan Collins left the club in 2022, and Chris Rawlinson was then appointed to the position of manager, having joined the club as assistant manager at the start of the 2019/20 season.
+The 2023–24 season saw the club win the United Counties League Challenge Cup.

-New Ground
+New ground

 In early 2016, it was announced that Skegness Town would be moving from Burgh Road to the new Vertigo Stadium.
 The site of The Lilywhites' old ground Burgh Road had been demolished to construct a small shopping centre and the new location was to be on Wainfleet Road.
 The ground was completed by mid 2017 for the start of the 2017/18 season.
 The stadium was officially opened on 21 July 2017 by Mayor Danny Brookes and the occasion was marked by a friendly between Skegness Town and the Lincoln City U18 squad.
-The game ended with a 3-1 victory to The Lilywhites.
+The game ended with a 3–1 victory to The Lilywhites.

 The club's matchday programme "The Lilywhite" is sold at the turnstiles before every home game at the Vertigo Stadium.

-Notable Former Players and Managers
+Notable former players and managers

 This list contains notable former players and managers of Skegness Town A.F.C.